 Or the worst case scenario… she could possibly spend a few years doing some acting gigs, having a lot of fun but not making a living at it.

 No big deal.
 So she gets a day job to support herself and continues to audition for productions.
-At the very least, she is still involved in her passion and having fun.
+At the very least, she’s still involved in her passion and having fun.
 And that’s the WORST case scenario.

 She starts college next year and wants to study acting.
 Her parents and teachers are telling her, “You need to get a degree in something that has a future.
 Something you can support yourself with.
 It’s not realistic to study acting and hope to make a living at it.”

 It’s THAT kind of advice that will kill your dreams.
+(And that eventually kills YOU.)
 It will leave you with regrets that will hurt the rest of your life.